hasherezade/tiny_tracer/README.md

 You can build it on Windows or on Linux.
 Detailed descriptions available [here](https://github.com/hasherezade/tiny_tracer/wiki/Installation).

+*If you have any problems with building the project on Windows, you can use the test builds from the [AppVeyor server](https://ci.appveyor.com/project/hasherezade/tiny-tracer).
+Select the platform, and then 'Artifacts'.
+Check the 'Console' output to see what version of Pin is required to use them.
+Then, follow the [installation instructions](https://github.com/hasherezade/tiny_tracer/wiki/Installation)*

 ## ⚙ Usage

 📖 Details about the usage you will find on [the project's Wiki](https://github.com/hasherezade/tiny_tracer/wiki).<br/>